Poop sensors, drones, and robots: What automation looks like at the farm of the future

 “It seems like it might be an invasion of Mikey’s privacy,” she joked.
 But manure management matters at farms, where more data could help to reduce their fertilizer applications and limit runoffs into nearby waterways.

-White next pointed to a less obvious sensor attached to his bridle that recorded Mikey’s activity and heart rate.
+White next pointed to a less obvious sensor attached to the horse’s bridle that recorded Mikey’s activity and heart rate.

 “We’ll know when he’s resting and eating and when he’s perhaps playing in the field with his friends,” he said.
 “We can improve management of their health.”